World population milestones

+However, these milestones are likely to be reached far sooner.
+Projected figures vary depending on underlying statistical assumptions and which variables are manipulated in projection calculations, especially the fertility variable.
+Long-range predictions to the year 2150 (more than a century from now) are uncertain and range from a low of 3 billion to a high of 25 billion.

 Global billionth milestones

 There is no estimation for the exact day or month the world's population surpassed the one and two billion marks.
 The days of three and four billion were not officially noted, but the International Database of the United States Census Bureau places them in July 1960 and April 1974 respectively.

 Five billion

 The Day of Five Billion, 11 July 1987, was designated by the United Nations Population Fund as the approximate day on which the world population reached five billion.
 Matej Gašpar from Zagreb, Croatia (then SR Croatia, SFR Yugoslavia), was chosen as the symbolic 5-billionth person alive on Earth.
 The honor went to Zagreb because the 1987 Summer Universiade was taking place in the city at the time.

 Six billion

 The United Nations Population Fund designated 12 October 1999 as the approximate day on which the world population reached six billion.
-It was officially designated "The Day of Six Billion".
-Demographers do not universally accept this date as being exact.
+It was officially designated "The Day of Six Billion", however demographers do not universally accept this date as being exact.
 In fact, there has been subsequent research which places the day of six billion nearer to 18 June or 19 June 1999.
-The International Programs division of the United States Census Bureau estimated that the world population reached six billion on 21 April 1999.
 United Nations Population Fund spokesman Omar Gharzeddine disputed the date of the Day of Six Billion by stating, "The U.N. marked the '6 billionth' [person] in 1999, and then a couple of years later the Population Division itself reassessed its calculations and said, actually, no, it was in 1998."

 On the Day of Six Billion, UN Secretary-General Kofi Annan was in Sarajevo, Bosnia and Herzegovina to monitor the Dayton Agreement.
-At midnight he went to Koševo Hospital, where Adnan Mević, born at 12.01 am, was named the symbolic 6 billionth concurrently alive person on Earth.
+At midnight he went to Koševo Hospital, where Adnan Mević, born at 12:01 am, was named the symbolic 6 billionth concurrently alive person on Earth.
 He is the first son of Fatima Mević and Jasminko Mević and weighed 3.5 kg.